 - 1 teaspoon pure vanilla extract

-- In a large bowl using a hand mixer or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
+- In a large bowl using a handheld or a stand mixer fitted with a paddle attachment, beat the butter and sugar together on high speed until completely smooth and creamy, about 2 minutes.
 Add the egg and vanilla and beat on high speed until combined, about 1 minute.
 Scrape down the sides and up the bottom of the bowl and beat again as needed to combine.

 - Add the dry ingredients to the wet ingredients and mix on low until combined.
 Dough will be soft.
 If the dough seems too soft and sticky for rolling, add 1 more Tablespoon of flour.

 - Roll the dough: Divide the dough into 2 equal parts.
-Dust 2 large pieces of parchment paper or 2 silicone baking mats with cocoa powder (or flour).
+Dust 2 large pieces of parchment paper or 2 silicone baking mats with cocoa powder or flour.
 Place a dough half on each.
-With a rolling pin lightly dusted with cocoa powder (or flour), roll the dough out to about 1/4-inch thickness.
+With a rolling pin lightly dusted with cocoa powder or flour, roll the dough out to about 1/4-inch thickness.
 Use more cocoa powder/flour if the dough seems too sticky.
 The rolled-out dough can be any shape, as long as it is evenly 1/4-inch thick.